ReadyResponder/ReadyResponder/README.md

     ```
     **You should note the output of the db:seed, as it will spit out the password at the end.**

-At this point you should be able to run the rails server via `bundle exec rails s`, the rails console via `bundle exec rails c`, and the tests via `bundle exec rspec spec/`
+At this point you should be able to run the rails server via `bundle exec rails s`, the rails console via `bundle exec rails c`, and the tests via `bundle exec rspec spec/`.

-### One-time setup for tests:
+### One-time setup for tests

 ```shell
 $ bundle exec rake db:test:prepare
 ```

-One more thing to note: The testing framework will run much faster over time if you run it via Spring.
+> Note: The testing framework will run much faster over time if you run it via Spring.
 When running rake enter `bin/rake` to execute via Spring pre-loader.

 ## More information

 See [the wiki](https://github.com/ReadyResponder/ReadyResponder/wiki)!

-### Contributing to ReadyResponder: Community Expectations :raised_hands:
+## Contributing to ReadyResponder: Community Expectations :raised_hands:

 We have a [Code of Conduct](CODE_OF_CONDUCT.md) to set clear expectations for community participation.
 We want your participation in ReadyResponder to be safe, fun, and respectful.
 We've adopted the ["Contributor Covenant"](http://contributor-covenant.org/) model for our code of conduct, which is the same model that [the Rails project itself](http://rubyonrails.org/conduct/) uses.
 (Other projects that use a Code of Conduct of this type include [RSpec](https://github.com/rspec/rspec/blob/master/code_of_conduct.md), [Jenkins](https://jenkins-ci.org/conduct/), and [RubyGems](https://github.com/rubygems/rubygems/blob/master/CODE_OF_CONDUCT.md).)